Graph product structure for non-minor-closed classes: Shortcut Systems and -Planar Graphs

 \end{proof}

 We now proceed with Step~(ii), showing that $J$ has small treewidth.
-To accomplish this, we construct a small width tree-decomposition $\mathcal{C}:=(C_x:x\in V(T))$ of $J$ using the same tree $T$ used in the tree decomposition $\mathcal{T}:=(B_x:x\in V(T))$ of $H$.
+To accomplish this, we construct a small width tree-decomposition $\mathcal{C}:=(C_x:x\in V(T))$ of $J$ using the same tree $T$ used in the tree-decomposition $\mathcal{T}$ of $H$.
 The following claim will be useful in showing that the resulting decomposition has small width.

 \begin{clm} For each edge $xy\in E(J)$, one of $x$ or $y$ is a $T$-ancestor of the other. \end{clm}